-- 1. Authorize termination, effective March 15, 2020, of Lease PRC 8746.1, a General Lease Recreational and Protective Structure Use, issued to DRILL Holdings, LLC. - 2.
-Void Invoice Number 49845 and waive any associated penalty and interest. - 3.
-Authorize issuance of a General Lease Recreational and Protective Structure Use to the Applicant beginning March 16, 2020, for a term of 10 years, for the continued use and maintenance of an existing boat dock, gangway, three pilings, one two-pile dolphin, and bank protection, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration for the boat dock, gangway, three pilings, and one two-pile dolphin: \$246 per year, with an annual Consumer Price Index adjustment; consideration for the bank protection: the public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- Authorize acceptance of a lease quitclaim deed, effective June 29, 2021, for Lease Number PRC 7833, a General Lease - Recreational and Protective Structure Use, issued to Mark D. Leng and Sherri E. Leng. - 2.
+Authorize issuance of a General Lease Recreational and Protective Structure Use to the Applicant, beginning June 29, 2021, for a term of 10 years, for the continued use and maintenance of an existing single-berth boat dock, ramp, two pilings, and bank protection previously authorized by the Commission and an existing boat lift not previously authorized by the Commission, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$271, with an annual Consumer Price Index adjustment; consideration for the bank protection:

+the public use and benefit, with the State reserving the right at any time to set a monetary rent, as specified in the lease, if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.